 Do you have options/modules/add-ons/ideas about looking at the current stock and open purchase orders on a time line to assist in allocating inventory to orders on hand?

 When only a few items were involved, they could be handled (more or less) outside the system.
-As the number of items in this state increases and more web orders bypass human contact, keeping your eye on the problem has grown from an irritation to a headache.
+As the number of items in this state increases and more web orders bypass human contact, keeping an eye on the problem has grown from an irritation to a headache.

 Do you have suggestions for us?